 Our Top Picks for Easter Weekend

-No matter where you’re from, whatever your religion, Seville is the place to be over Easter weekend.
+No matter where you’re from, whatever your religion, Sevilla is the place to be over Easter weekend.
 It’s the celebration of contrasts that brings everyone together in its streets: historical tradition and multiculturalism, revelry and respect, religion and art, music and silence.
 Sevillanos spend all year waiting for this festival.

 The city and its inhabitants show off their finest garments on Easter Sunday, and it’s worth joining in.
 Put on your best shoes and wander the streets—enjoy the parade, dance with Sevillanos from all walks of life, listen to the emotive saetas chants, taste the best Iberian ham and wine, sample a churro and hot chocolate from one of the street vendors.
 Or even take a Flamenco class!